How to make a Lego Cake

 Key Decorating Materials

-Make a name topper with fondant and a font printout / template (available on our Etsy and included when you purchase the mold).
+Make a name topper with fondant and a font printout / template (available on our website here and included with all mold purchases).
 Here is our tutorial on how to make a 2D topper.
 It is a Mickey topper but I use the same techniques!
 In sum, roll out your fondant to desired thickness, let dry for about 10 minutes, then, using pieces from your cut out template cut out each letter.
 With the cut out pieces stick them on the background pieces with shortening.
-Find the block font online or use our template available on our Etsy here.

 MMF in primary colors: Red, Yellow, Green, and Blue (but omg just imagine a pink, purple, and white block cake!!
 Sooo cute:)) You can make your own since there are various simple recipes online!
 Or use Wilton fondant in a pinch.
 Whatever you do, I DON'T recommend Satin Ice.
 This is a great fondant for many other purposes, however, for this project this fondant doesn't fill each cavity very well and lacks firmness to make neat-looking pieces.